fchmainy/ansibleTraining/labs/task7.rst

   :scale: 50 %
   :align: center

+You can use the **MyAppTask4** application name as a variable so you will attach the Web Application Firewall policy to this related existing Virtual Server.

 What this pipeline does is to:
   1. clone a Git Repo where is defined a new Ansible role called fch.attachWAF
   2. copy this role in your Ansible roles directory